Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 **How can i rename file extensions?**

-Open Windows file explorer, open the "View" tab and enable: "File name extensions".
+Open Windows file explorer, open the "View" tab, click on "View" and enable: "Hidden items".
 Then just simply replace the extension name.

 **How do I generate my own payload?**